-Peer review of applications will be based on primary evaluation criteria (scored) and secondary criteria (unscored), identified below.
+Peer review of applications will be based on primary (scored) criteria and secondary (unscored) criteria, identified below.
 Review panels consisting of experts in the field as well as consumer advocates will evaluate and score each primary criterion and subsequently assign a global score that reflects an overall assessment of the application.
 The overall assessment will not be an average of the scores of individual criteria; rather, it will reflect the reviewers' overall impression of the application and responsiveness to the RFA priorities.